rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 whom I shall see for myself, and my eyes shall behold, and not another.
 My heart faints within me! ^1927

-If you say, How we will pursue him! and, The root of the matter is found in him, ^1928
+If you say, 'How we will pursue him!' and, 'The root of the matter is found in him,' ^1928

 be afraid of the sword, for wrath brings the punishment of the sword, that you may know there is a judgment. ^1929

-Then Zophar the Naamathite answered and said : ^2001
+Then Zophar the Naamathite answered and said: ^2001

 Therefore my thoughts answer me, because of my haste within me. ^2002